erjonhulaj/TermKit/README.md

 **TermKit** is a cross-platform terminal toolkit for macOS and Windows.
 It shows an interactive, categorized menu of useful system commands — copied to your clipboard instead of being executed directly.

-🖥️ Stop googling shell commands.
+🖥️ Stop googling commands.
 Just launch TermKit, navigate, and copy.

 ---